electron/electron/docs/api/session.md

 access to.

 `useSystemPicker` allows an application to use the system picker instead of providing a specific video source from `getSources`.
 This option is experimental, and currently available for MacOS 15+ only.
+If the system picker is available and `useSystemPicker` is set to `true`, the handler will not be invoked.

 ```js
 const { session, desktopCapturer } = require('electron')